AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Methodology

 where $br(\bm{\Theta}) \in \mathbb{R}^{bs\times (n+1)p}$ and $tr(\bm{\Phi})\in \mathbb{R}^{(n_t+1)\times (n+1)p}$ are the output of the branch and trunk with $P=(n+1)p=jp$ output neurons, i.e., we consider $p$ individual basis functions and coefficients for each state variable. $\bm{\Theta}$ and $\bm{\Phi}$ are the parameters of the branch and trunk network, respectively, i.e., $\bm{\Psi} = \{\bm{\Theta}, \bm{\Phi}\}$.
 We can write \Cref{Eq:DeepONet normal} in tensor notation by reshaping the output of branch $br(\bm{\Theta})$ to $\bm{B}$ and trunk $tr(\bm{\Phi})$ to $\bm{C}$ and using Einstein summation as

 where in the Einstein summation, the $i$ indicates the number of batches in the branch (sample size), $j$ indicates the number of state variables, $k$ indicates the number of basis functions for each state variable, and $l$ indicates the number of time points where the output has to be evaluated (trunk input).
 Furthermore, $j\times k$ is the number of output neurons in the branch and trunk networks.
 For convenience, we have not indicated the parameters $\bm{\Theta}$ and $\bm{\Phi}$ in $\bm{B}$ and $\bm{C}$.
 Furthermore, $\bm{Y}$ is a 3D tensor of size $bs\times (n_t+1)\times(n+1)$, and we consider that the batch (samples) vary from $bs \sim 1, 2, \cdots bs$, the time varies from $n_1+1\sim 0, \Delta t, 2\Delta t,\cdots, n_t\Delta t $, and the state variables from $n+1\sim 0, 1, 2, \cdots j-1$ (i.e., from $n+1\sim 0, 1, 2, \cdots n$).
 As discussed earlier, the DeepONet architecture does not restrict the type of neural network architecture considered in the branch and trunk networks.
 In the present study, we consider two types of DeepONet architectures.
 In the first case, we consider ResNet (with MLP) in both the branch and trunk networks, which we refer to as DeepONet, in short, DON.
 In the second case, we consider ResNet in the branch while we consider KAN in the trunk network, which we call DeepOKAN, in short, DOK.
 We will use the term DeepONet as a general term to indicate both DON and DOK.
-A ResNet consists of residual blocks where there is a skipped connection after every two layers.
-The basic idea of KAN is that a multivariate continuous function can be represented as a sum of univariate functions \cite{Liu_2024_KAN}.
 A brief discussion on ResNet and KAN architecture is included in \Cref{Appedix:Network Architecture}.
 A schematic representation of the proposed DeepONet architecture is shown in \Cref{Figure:Schematic DeepONet} with input and output data structures.

 The optimal parameters of the DeepONet ($\bm{\Psi}=\{\bm{\Theta}, \bm{\Phi}\}$) can be obtained by minimizing a loss function,